-Creamy baked vegan papaya cheesecake with a classic graham cracker crust.
-It has a beautiful orange papaya hue and flecks of vanilla!
+Creamy baked vegan papaya cheesecake with a classic cookie crust.
+The cheesecake is made with less than 10 ingredients, has a beautiful orange papaya hue and flecks of vanilla!

 This vegan baked cheesecake is easy, sooo creamy, indulgent and super easy to make.
 It is also nut free unlike many vegan cheesecake recipes out there!